WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 * [Physical environments (Known in SMBX as Water/Quicksand)](#physical-environments)
 * [Player's start points](#player-points)

 ## Blocks

 **Blocks** - the a solid objects which are tiles with his shape and size.
 The main construction material of which level consists.
 The majority of blocks interacts from players on whom it can stand about which the player can hit which can be a limiting wall.
 There are blocks the touch to which hurt to the game character, and some are capable to kill instantly not only it, but also to destroy other objects which have touched them.
 There are special blocks with own algorithm of interaction with the player.
-For example: switch, switching wall, what changing his state from lock to unlock and back; switches between player characters and character limit blocks, what allows walk throught them only for one of characters, for other characters theese blocks working as normal, etc. As there is a special type of blocks which can have any size.
+For example: switch, switching wall, what changing his state from lock to unlock and back; switches between player characters and character limit blocks, what allows walk through them only for one of characters, for other characters these blocks working as normal, etc. As there is a special type of blocks which can have any size.
 This is a Sizable blocks.

 _Placing of blocks_